hms-dbmi-cellenics/iac/README.md

 - DOMAIN_NAME

-  The domain to deploy Cellenics to (e.g. biomage.net)
+  The domain name that Cellenics will be deployed under (e.g. scp.biomage.net)

-- APP_SUBDOMAIN
+- PRIMARY_DOMAIN_NAME

-  The subdomain that Cellenics will be deployed to (e.g. scp.biomage.net)
+  The primary domain where Cellenics is deployed to (e.g. biomage.net)

-- APP_SUBDOMAIN_STAGING (optional, for Biomage use only)
+- DOMAIN_NAME_STAGING (optional, for Biomage use only)

   The subdomain that the staging instance of Cellenics will be deployed (e.g. scp-staging.biomage.net)